michaelfoidl/kmap/README.md

 ## Bug Reporting

 Whenever you find a bug or any other malfunctions, feel free to submit an issue.
 Please make sure to describe the circumstances as detailed as possible, so that fixing the bug becomes easier.
+Also, please label the issue with `Bug`.

 ## Contributing

-At the moment, <b>kmap</b> is at an early alpha stage and under heavy development.
-A lot of things are currently changing (also pretty basic stuff), so Pull Requests do not really make sense yet.
-Please be patient.
+At the moment, <b>kmap</b> is at beta stage and still under development.
+The features are currently tested by integration them in another project <b>kmap</b> originated from.

+Feel free to contribute your ideas in form of either:
+- Issues labelled with `Proposal`
+- Merge Requests

 ## Version History

-- 0.1 Initial version
+- 0.1 - Initial version

-- 0.1.1 Documentation and Refactoring
+- 0.1.1 - Documentation and Refactoring
   - added KDoc and README
   - refactored `ConversionExpression` for better error detection support at compile time
   - smaller fixes (package names, typos, ...)

+- 0.1.2 - Documentation
+  - improvements in the documentation
+  - README updates